jgstew/jgstew.github.io/_posts/2016-10-11-The-way-BigFix-Session-Relevance-statements-are-written-matters-(Part3)-Whose.md

     number of bes actions whose(name of it as lowercase contains "Firefox" as lowercase AND source of source fixlet of it contains "RESTAPI: Generate " AND baseline flag of source fixlet of it AND "jgstew" = name of issuer of it AND name of it as lowercase contains "Windows" as lowercase AND "Open" = state of it)

-Lets see if moving the check for state to the front: (~20ms)
+Lets see if moving the check for state to the front is faster: (~20ms)

     number of bes actions whose("Open" = state of it AND name of it as lowercase contains "Firefox" as lowercase AND source of source fixlet of it contains "RESTAPI: Generate " AND baseline flag of source fixlet of it AND "jgstew" = name of issuer of it AND name of it as lowercase contains "Windows" as lowercase)